kuutamolabs/kld/README.md

 - `cockroachdb` - Cockroach DB - a cloud-native, distributed SQL database
 - `telegraf` - an agent for collecting and sending metrics to any URL that supports the [Prometheus's Remote Write API](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write)

-`kld-mgr` requires root SSH access to server(s) to perform the initial install.
-In production, this should be executed on a hardened, trusted machine.
-Other cluster bootstrap methods are available, such as via USB disk or PXE.

 ## Nix quickstart

 kld-mgr: